StyleSensei/minbuss-nu/README.md

 ## Introduction

-`Var är bussen?` is a Next.js application that show real-time bus information from SL (Storstockholms Lokaltrafik).
+`Min Buss.nu` is a Next.js application that show real-time bus information from SL (Storstockholms Lokaltrafik).
 It uses both static GTFS data and real-time GTFS-RT data from [Trafiklab](https://www.trafiklab.se).
 The data is rendered on a map from [Google Maps](https://developers.google.com/maps).

 <details>
 <summary>